ONE-ROOM SCHOOLHOUSE IN DUVAL COUNTY IS SAVED

 The Mandarin Museum and Historical Society has partnered with Councilman Matt Schellenberg, the Mandarin Community Club and the City of Jacksonville Parks and Recreation Department to save the oldest remaining one-room schoolhouse in Duval County and relocate it to Walter Jones Historical Park in Mandarin.
 The schoolhouse was built in 1889 as part of a mission established by the Sisters of St. Joseph in Mandarin to educate freed Blacks after the Civil War.
 The building was originally located on the property of the present day St. Joseph’s Catholic Church.

-The Mandarin Museum and Historical Society is managing fundraising efforts for the project.
-To date, nearly 90% of the monies needed has been donated, including $40,000 from City Councilman Matt Schellenberg’s District 6 funds for park improvements, $10,000 for the purchase by Mandarin Community Club, the very generous gifts from two members of MMHS, as well as gifts from many others in the community.
+The Mandarin Museum and Historical Society has managed fundraising efforts for the project.
+To date, nearly 90% of the monies needed has been donated, including $50,000 from City Councilman Matt Schellenberg’s District 6 funds for park improvements, $10,000 for the purchase by Mandarin Community Club, the very generous gifts from two members of MMHS, as well as gifts from many others in the community.

 WE NEED THE HELP OF THE COMMUNITY TO COMPLETE THIS PROJECT !

 More information can also be found at http://www.facebook.com/OldMandarinSchoolhouse.

 The Mandarin Museum and Historical Society is a registered 501 (c) (3) with experience in maintaining and preserving significant historical structures.
 We currently operate the Mandarin Museum, the 1876 Webb Farm House, the 1911 Store and Post Office.
 The historical society brings history to life through school tours, programs, and community events.